 4th hole is almost 90-degree dogleg right to left.
 It is a good course management hole and pending on your game/confidence level you can drive left or directly over the bunker.
 I opted for the aggressive line and hit a good drive left of the bunker and had a short pitch to the green, made par.

 5th hole a great par 3 with water in play which I found on my first ball.
 I played all par 3s miserably, mainly due to me playing poorly and of course the water didn’t help on 3 out of 4 of them.

 6th hole is another short par 4 dogleg right to left with bunkers in play.
 I opted for hitting a 3 wood over the bunker which resulted in a very short pitch to the green.
-I liked these pars 4s where you have the choice of playing safe or going for the green.
+Holes like these pars 4s are very enjoyable.
+You have the choice of playing safe or going for the green.

 7th was another disastrous par 3 for me with the first ball in the water.
 However, a good par 3 where you need to hit a very good shot to get a good score.